sr2498/react-project/README.md

 ## Technologies Used

-- React.js: Front-end library for building user interfaces
+- React.js: Front-end library for building user interfaces.
-- Bootstrap: CSS framework for responsive design
+- Bootstrap: CSS framework for responsive design.
-- HTML5 & CSS3: Structure and styling of the application
+- HTML5 & CSS3: Structure and styling of the application.
-- JavaScript: Programming language for interactivity
+- JavaScript: Programming language for interactivity.

 ## Setup Instructions